 When you click this link, you should be brought to the “Spatial Reference Information” section of this document similar to what is shown below:

 Note: Some topographic maps provided by the USGS is in GeoPDF format.
 In this case, Simple GIS must convert this file format to a GeoTiff file format in order to display in Simple GIS.
-In this case, after the initial data download, a new dialog box like that shown below will appear prompting you to enter the resolution you want for your GeoTiff image.
+In this case, after the initial data download, a new dialog box like that shown below will appear prompting you to enter the resolution and select the layers you want included in your GeoTiff image.